 Bikers can contact Harley-Davidson at 1-800-258-2464, referencing recall number 0169, for more information.
 Or, you can also contact the National Highway Traffic Safety Administration Vehicle Safety Hotline at 1-888-327-4236 (TTY 1-800-424-9153) or go to www.safercar.gov.

-Defective parts have been known to be responsible for collisions and Trantolo & Trantolo’s lawyers take on such cases concerning motorcycles and other motor vehicles.
+Defective parts have been known to be responsible for collisions, and Trantolo & Trantolo’s Connecticut medical malpractice lawyer takes on such cases concerning motorcycles and other motor vehicles.
 If you believe you have such a claim, bring it to our lawyers’ attention by contacting us today.